monkeymademe/picamera2-WebUI/README.md

 # Picamera2 WebUI

+## HOT OFF THE PRESS!

+v0.1.0-beta has been setup as prerelease Please check it out and make any reports of issues.
+Jist is Pi5 Multicam support and better saving of config - https://github.com/monkeymademe/picamera2-WebUI/releases/tag/v0.1.0-beta

 ## Overview

 Picamera2 WebUI is a lightweight web interface for the Raspberry Pi camera module, built on the Picamera2 Python library and using Flask.
 This project provides a user interface to configure camera settings, capture photos, and manage images in a basic gallery.